valderman/domplate/README.md

 ========

 A ridiculously bare-bones templating library using HTML5 as the template language.
-See Haddock for `Text.Domplate` and `Text.Domplate.ContextParser` for information about the format of templates and contexts respectively.
+See Haddock for `Text.Domplate` for information about the format of templates.
+Contexts are either built programatically or specified using YAML.